-Regarding: Proposals to toss out the Mendocino Cannabis Cultivation Ordinance and allow the cultivation of cannabis on rangeland in Mendocino County
+Regarding: Proposal to move to a Phase 3 Land Use Based Permit Process for Mendocino Cannabis Cultivation, allow cultivation on up to 10% of a qualified parcel, and allow the cultivation of cannabis on rangeland in Mendocino County

-Dear Board Members and Staff,
+Dear BOS Members and Staff,

-It is my understanding that the Board may be asked to consider terminating the existing Cannabis Cultivation Ordinance and replacing it with a Use Permit process that would be less time consuming and result in an increase in cannabis production.
-These changes may include the recommendation to open Mendocino County rangeland zones to cannabis operations.
-I strongly oppose approving such changes.
+It is my understanding that the Board of Supervisors is considering terminating the existing Cannabis Cultivation Ordinance and replacing it with a Land Use Permit process that would be "more manageable" and result in an increase in large scale cannabis production on rangeland.
+I strongly oppose opening up rangeland and I am very concerned about the move to increase the number of acres allowed for cannabis production at this time.

-I am from a ranching family that has lived in Mendocino County for almost 100 years.
+I am from a ranching family that has lived in Mendocino County for over 100 years.
 I understand the need and pressures to adopt county policies that support agricultural endeavors that might provide income for local farmers and broaden the County's economic base.
-Regulating the cultivation of cannabis in our county is challenging, but the Mendocino County General Plan and our Cannabis Cultivation Ordinance were adopted to act as a guide for such decisions.
-Large scale production of cannabis in rangeland is not compatible with the goals and policies set forth in the Resource Management Element of our General Plan and is explicitly prohibited in the Cannabis Cultivation Ordinance.
+Regulating the cultivation of cannabis in our county is challenging, but the Mendocino County General Plan and our Cannabis Cultivation Ordinance (and any changes to it) should act as a guide for such decisions.
+Large scale production of cannabis in rangeland is not compatible with the goals and policies set forth in the Resource Management Element of our General Plan and, at this point, is explicitly prohibited in the Phase one Cannabis Cultivation Ordinance.

 The Mendocino County General Plan goals and policies promote land uses and development practices that facilitate healthy watershed ecosystems and protect and enhance the long-term sustainability of our water resources.
 Opening up additional rangeland for cannabis production will have a major impact on the availability of water for existing land use and for the sustainability of our already heavily impacted ecosystems.
 This is in direct conflict with General Plan Policy RM - 14 which states that existing water uses shall have priority over new water uses, and Policy RM-17 that states that no development shall be allowed by the county beyond proof of the capability of the available water supply.
-Water in Mendocino County is already over allocated and this has impacted the health of our streams and rivers for salmon and steelhead.
+Water in Mendocino County is already over allocated and this has impacted the health of our streams and rivers for salmon and steelhead and other wildlife.
 Adding additional water demand higher up in our watersheds will only increase this problem.